LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

                                for batching and does not guarantee overall max memory usage.
                                Acceptable values range from 0 to 100 (default: 80).
 0 means no batching,
                                100 means use all available system and GPU memory.
+  --dump-resources <drawcall-index>
+                                Output binaray resources for a specific drawcall.
+                                Include vertex, index, const buffer, shader resource, render target, and depth stencil.
+And for before and after drawcall.
 ```